TeccoFabio/duckdb-dbt-challenge/README.md

 ### Submission

-1. Create a Git repository (with all commits).
+1. Fork this repository and start your work on a new branch.
 2. Include a `README.md` file with instructions on how to run the project.
 3. Submit the repository as a `git bundle` or share it via GitHub/GitLab.